 Students of Color Abroad

 As you prepare to go abroad, you might have concerns about racial discrimination, prejudice, or stereotypes.
 On the other hand, maybe you are travelling to a place where you will be part of the majority for the first time and people might assume you are a local.
 Whether or not people realize you are studying abroad, curiosity about your heritage, identity, or culture could lead to some uncomfortable situations.
-Curiosity from locals could lead to being asked very personal questions (can I touch your hair?), especially if you are travelling to a place with little racial or ethnic diversity.
+Curiosity from locals could lead to being asked very personal or strange questions (do you know Michael Jordan?), especially if you are travelling to a place with little racial or ethnic diversity.

 Encountering Racism While Abroad

 Unfortunately, stereotypes and racism exist in countries outside of the U.S. in the same, or perhaps more obvious, ways.
 Think about self-care practices that you currently use.
 How can those be adapted while abroad to help you process a discriminatory or hurtful experience?
 Before you leave for a study abroad program or while you are deciding, ask the host program or your Education Abroad Advisor what resources are available.
 Is there something like a multicultural student center on campus?
 Or a counseling service?
 If not, make sure you know the contact information for your host school’s on-site staff in case you need someone to talk to.
 Lastly, it might help to have regular check-ins with friends or family back home.
 Before you leave, here are some questions to help you prepare: